ArmaanSinghKlair/realtime-websocket-microservice/README.md

 - **Optimized Concurrency**: A thread pool sized to CPU cores maximizes throughput with minimal resource use.
 - **Reliability**: Redis Streams guarantee delivery for critical messages like market orders, while bounded queues manage memory.

-## 📊 Monitoring
-- **Metrics**: Tracks queue sizes, message rates, and processing times via a metrics endpoint.
-- **Visualization**: Integrates with Prometheus and Grafana for real-time system health insights.
-- **Configuration**: Adjust thread pool size, queue capacity, and Redis settings in the application configuration.

-## 🤝 Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/xyz`).
-3. Submit a pull request with clear descriptions.

 ## 📚 Skills Demonstrated
 This project highlights my expertise in:
 - **Java & Spring**: Building a custom pub/sub system for inter-microservice communication.